 In recent years, even small and newer businesses are seeking to include an international component in order to take advantage of these benefits.
 In a competitive landscape, such partnerships allow organizations to deliver rapidly and operate in a more agile way.

 One of the biggest – yet least discussed – benefits of international sourcing is gaining access to a new audience.
 For example, many US car manufacturers produce vehicles in Asia in part because they sell a great deal to consumers in surrounding countries.
 Similarly, European and Asian car makers have US or Canadian based production in North America to more easily access that market.
 Because effortlessly reaching more customers is so important to businesses of any size, it’s unlikely that this practice will change.

 Demographic shifts have also long played a part in a business’s need for accessing other markets.
-Hong Kong, Singapore and other developed countries have an increasingly aging population and businesses are looking abroad for other consumers.
+US and other developed countries have an increasingly aging population and businesses are looking abroad for other consumers.

-The lasting effects of the US-China trade war
+The lasting effects of the US-China trade way

 Because of the sheer volume, businesses will likely diversify their overseas relationships, rather than sever them.
 Already there is evidence of foreign contracts moving from a single source like China to Vietnam, Mexico, India and many more.
 Such transfers mean that rather than disappear, international business relationships will likely increase in numbers and local businesses could find themselves working with multiple new foreign partners.